Diana Villiers: Character history

 In HMS Surprise, Maturin meets Diana in India, where she is living under the protection (i.e. as the mistress) of a wealthy civilian, a married man named Canning.
 There she explains the difficulties she faces, being financially dependent on Canning and at the same time rejected and covertly insulted by most of her equals in that small, bigoted community.
 Maturin proposes marriage and she asks for time to consider; when he returns to repeat his offer, Canning surprises the pair and challenges him.
-Villiers' two lovers duel: Maturin only intends to superficially wound Canning but kills him due to injuries in his hands that make him lose accuracy, and Canning wounds Maturin of gravity.
+Villiers' two lovers duel: originally, Maturin only intends to superficially wound Canning, but when Canning fires first with the clear intention of killing him and wounds him so that he can no longer fire using his normal hand.
+Maturin then has to then use his other hand and a combination of that and aiming whilst suffering a serious wound causes him shoot Canning mortally.
+Maturin appears to have still only intended to incapacitate Canning and is sad to have killed him.
 Villiers accepts the victor Maturin, visits him often and suggests that she take care of him in the journey back to Europe as his nurse.
-However, this last offer is not accepted and they make the journey in different ships.
+However, this last offer is not accepted by Jack Aubrey and they make the journey in different ships.
 Before the ship in which the recovered Maturin travels can catch hers and the marriage can take place, she goes to the United States with Johnson, an American she met in Calcutta.
 She returns to London in Desolation Island, having left Johnson, who turned out to have been married to another woman.
 Maturin sees her there and all his hopes rise again.
 She and her lady's companion, Mrs. Wogan, are questioned as spies by an incompetent admiral, sending Villiers away as innocent, while her friend negotiates a sentence of transportation to Botany Bay, on the ship that Jack Aubrey captains.
 Maturin joins him, by way of relief from the intelligence and social pressures on him.
 Villiers' returns to the United States and rejoins Johnson.

 When Maturin and Aubrey arrive in Boston as prisoners of war, they meet Villiers again as Johnson prepares to reject her for a new mistress.
 Maturin repeats his offer of marriage, and she accepts.
 They leave the United States with a diamond necklace that Johnson had given her – a necklace of immense value with a centre stone called "The Blue Peter."
 Once safely away, Diana is reluctant to go through with the ceremony because she knows she is pregnant by Johnson.
 She asks Maturin to give her an abortion, but he refuses.
 He takes her to Paris, where she can complete her confinement and give birth without the ignominy of being snubbed by British society.
 There she miscarries.